iamdm-7/SPAM-MAIL/readme.md

-# Email Spam Classification Application
+# SMS Spam Detection System Using NLP

 This is a Machine Learning application designed to classify emails as **Spam** or **Ham** (Not Spam).
 The project uses natural language processing (NLP) techniques and machine learning algorithms to accurately identify spam emails.